 Unless these minimum marks are obtained, certificates will be withheld regardless of the number of entrants.
 Certificates will be presented to the winners immediately following the adjudication of each class.

 PARTICIPATION CERTIFICATES and/or RIBBONS will be given to those competitors in the Junior categories, Grades 1 - 4 inclusive, 11 years & under who do NOT receive a First, Second or Third Place Certificate.

-8.3 As requested by the Durham Regional Board of Education Advisory Council, the adjudicators' verbal remarks relating to school band competitions will not include references to the specific overall rating that has been given to any one band or any one piece.
+8.3 As requested by the Durham Regional Board of Education Advisory Council, the adjudicators' verbal remarks relating to school band and choral competitions will not include references to the specific overall rating that has been given to any one band or any one piece.
 Written Adjudication sheets and/or cd will include a rating of GOLD, SILVER OR BRONZE which will then be presented via a certificate.

 9.1 All complaints or protests must be made to the Committee in writing and must be accompanied by a fee equivalent to the entry fee of the class protested.
 If the protest is sustained by the Committee, the protest fee will be refunded.